Section constantly under review and currently being updated, if you have any questions please email us at

 You can have too much of a good thing:

-Although essential for good health in small amounts, very high levels of copper could cause copper toxicity, which may result in nausea, abdominal pain, vomiting, diarrhoea and headaches.
+Although essential for good health in small amounts, very high levels of copper could cause copper toxicity, which may result in nausea, abdominal pain, vomiting, diarrhoea and headaches, and in extremely rare cases it may cause liver failure or death.
 The WHO currently recommends that drinking water should try to achieve a level of 1.3 Mg/L or 1.3 PPM of copper to be safe for consumption throughout the population.
 On average, water stored in these vessels should only reach a level of 0.4PPM or 0.4MG/L after being stored in them for 8 hours. (this may very depending on the water in your area/bottled brand).
 Chronic over exposure to high levels of copper can cause harm to your health, which may be fatal depending on the levels consumed.

-If you suffer from copper sensitive conditions/illnesses, such as Wilson's disease, we advise you not to purchase and/or use our products.
+If you suffer from copper sensitive conditions/illnesses, such as Wilson's or Menkes disease, we advise you not to purchase and/or use our products.

 If you think you may be sensitive towards copper consumption, please consult your doctor or GP before purchasing.